onmyway133/Upstream/README.md

 ### Section and Item

 Usually we get json data, parse it to model and use that model to drive the cell.
-In fact, what we really need is to map `model -> cell`, or "I want to show this cell for this model"
+In fact, what we really need is to map `model -> cell`, or "I want to show this model using this cell"

 The core concept of `Upstream` is `UI = f(model)`.
 The model is a collection of sections